Chris Kramer: Lietuvos rytas Vilnius (2017–2019)

 On July 20, 2017, Lietuvos rytas Vilnius head coach Rimas Kurtinaitis confirmed that the team has reached an agreement with Kramer.
 On July 22, 2017, it was officially announced.
 During the season closing ceremony, Kramer was named as the LKL Defensive Player of the Year.

 Khimki (2019–2020)

 On August 4, 2019, Kramer signed a one-year contract with Russian club Khimki of the VTB United League and the EuroLeague, with an option for another season.
 He averaged 5.5 points per game.
 Kramer parted ways with the team on September 6, 2020.

 Hapoel Jerusalem (2020–2021)

 On September 20, 2020, Kramer signed with Hapoel Jerusalem of the Israeli Basketball Premier League.

 On September 23, 2020, Kramer was waived from the team due to health issues.
 On November 22 the team announced that Kramer would remain with the team until the end of the season.
-In 2020-21 he was third in the league with 1.8 steals per game.
+In 2020–21 he was third in the league with 1.8 steals per game.

-Gran Canaria (2021–present)
+Gran Canaria (2021–2022)

 On August 18, 2021, he has signed with Gran Canaria of the Spanish Liga ACB.